Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 Each of these form components:
 - use formik forms and yup
-- The same form contains logic that can handle creating new records or an existing record.
+- the same form can handle creating new records or editting an existing record
-- performs fetch requests.
-If the form contains an ID, a fetch PATCH request is performed to update the record's details.
-If the form contains a blank ID, a fetch POST request is performed to create the record.
-Once either of these actions are performed, a dependency array is changed and the components refresh to show the new or updated record
+- performs fetch requests for PATCH or POST actions

 For the WorkoutPlanForm component, I created logic that can handle adding or removing a dynamic list of field selection inputs.
-This is to ensure the user will be selecting from exercise moves that exist in the database.
+This is to ensure the user will be selecting from exercise moves that exist in the database and can add or adjust a variable number of moves to that specific plan

 For the ClassSchedule component, the user submittable fields are selection inputs to ensure the data input is standardized.